manoj23685/pt-fund-transfer/README.md

 ## Application structure

-HomeComponent is the main landing container component.
-It contains:
+AppComponent contains:
 1. TransactionList component, which displays the list of transactions.
 This is always shown.
 2. A router outlet that switches between 2 components: TransferMoney and Preview

 TransferMoney component is shown on page load, which accepts user inputs.
 If all the validations are passed, the submit button leads to PreviewComponent.

 On clicking Transfer on Preview, new transaction is added to the Transaction list.

 NgRx is being used for state management.
 Main AppState along with 2 feature states TransferMoneyState and TransactionListState are being used.